AndreiMaikov/OM_shipping--SQL/Readme.md

 (click on the image to view it full size).

-Shipping is fulfilled by company’s employees (pickers and drivers) using vehicles owned or leased by the company.
+Shipping is fulfilled by company’s employees using vehicles owned or leased by the company.

 ![ ](https://github.com/AndreiMaikov/MVM_Shipping--SQL/blob/main/images/OM_Shipping.svg)